 - Connect with the immigration legal community in Houston and across Texas

 - Projects and Opportunities for Intern:

-- Legal Research and Writing (50%): The Legal Intern would spend about half of their time assisting staff attorneys with research requests that come in from advocates around the state.
-Additionally, the Legal Intern will be responsible for 1-2 independent research projects to be completed over the course of the summer under the supervision of a CILA attorney.
+- Legal Research and Writing (50%): The legal intern will spend about half of their time assisting staff attorneys with research requests that come in from advocates around the state.
+Additionally, the legal intern will be responsible for 1-2 independent research projects to be completed over the course of the summer under the supervision of a CILA attorney.
 The completed project(s) will be used to create original resources for advocates, shared on our website and in our newsletter.

-- Collaboration with Advocates (20%): The Legal Intern will have the opportunity to participate in 2-4 working groups depending on their scheduled time with CILA (our working groups are scheduled on June 9, July 7, July 20, August 12, August 18).
+- Collaboration with Advocates (20%): The legal intern will have the opportunity to participate in 2-4 working groups depending on their scheduled time with CILA.

-- Systemic Advocacy (10%): Through its unique lens as a statewide legal resource center, CILA identifies systemic trends and legal barriers to permanency in the United States for Unaccompanied Children.
-The Legal Intern will have the opportunity to conduct legal research and help collect and analyze data that CILA collects to identify these trends and share with community stakeholders including the American Bar Association.
+- Systemic Advocacy (10%): Through its unique lens as a statewide legal resource center, CILA identifies systemic trends and legal barriers to permanency in the United States for children facing deportation.
+The legal intern will have the opportunity to conduct legal research and help collect and analyze data that CILA collects to identify these trends and share with community stakeholders including the American Bar Association.